 - Fixed interest loans are those where the rate of interest does not change for the term of the loan.
 It can be applied for a specific period or the entire loan repayment duration.
 Fixed interest loans are generally availed for mortgages and consumers can get the most benefit out of it by taking out a home loan when interest rates are really low.
 Variable interest rates tend to change as per market conditions.

 - Check out funding help offered via livelihood schemes: People can take out loans from non-profit capital fund or public assistance programs instead of loans from banks or private lenders.

 - Many different credit lines are provided by the government for such purposes.
 They have flexible terms of repayment and feature lower rates of interest as compared to bank loans.

-- Negotiate a personalized repayment with flexible rate of interest: Some lenders provide personalized terms of repayment for loans.
+- Negotiate a personalized repayment with a flexible rate of interest: Some lenders provide personalized terms of repayment for loans.
 It is dependent on different factors such as the financial status of the borrower, income sources, business and personal assets, and guarantors.

 - Seek the help of others who have taken out such loans before applying.
 Ensure that there are no vague or hidden terms during the negotiation process else the interest charged can be higher than even compounded interest.
 Seek legal counsel on the special terms offered to you.

-- Customers who have repeatedly shown financial responsibility in repayments and have consistently repaid past loans to the same lender, or to different lenders, may be able to avail of such special repayment schemes.
+- Customers who have repeatedly shown financial responsibility in repayments and have consistently repaid past loans to the same lender, or different lenders, may be able to avail of such special repayment schemes.